FarbodFarhangfar/midi_player_python/README.md

 the file "music_player.py" is an API for any platform that needs a music player in Python

+# future work
+making into a Rest API

 # Run
 "python main.py"